vivekjag1/C25-AWS-Setup-Guide/README.md

 7. You should now be able to ssh into your ec2 instance.
 You may get a question asking if you want to connect, just type yes.
 When you have connected, you will see an eagle and info on the AMI.

 ## Step 5- Docker and Docker Hub
-Docker is a tool which allows us to run our code inside of a container.
-You can think of containers as virtual machines which are meant to only run our code.
-Containers are useful because:
-- They standardize the environment (every container built will run the code in the exact same way).
-- They allow us to build the project on our local machines (this is important because EC2 is not powerful enough to build our application).
 1. Navigate to [https://hub.docker.com/](https://hub.docker.com/), and click the sign up button in the top right hand corner.
 Create an account.
 2. Once you have an account, log in and go to the repositories tab of the dashboard.
 Create a new repository (name it something to do with the current assignment).
 3. After you have made a repository, you need to install Docker desktop on your personal machine at [https://www.docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop/) (make sure you install the right version for your machine).